anushamuddam-09/anusha-portfolio/README.md

 1. Push to GitHub repository
 2. Go to Settings > Pages
 3. Select source branch (main/master)
-4. Your site will be live at: `https://username.github.io/repository-name`

 ### Netlify (Alternative)
 1. Drag and drop the folder to netlify.com